jsyang/celestial/README.md

     - manufacturing / refining = show progress bar

 - improve + extend fighter AI
+    - land on spaceport
+    - move to point and be at rest
     - aggression level (proximity to target)
     - retarget when current attackTarget is dead / objective met
     - avoid stars